 We do not accept complaints for damage resulting from non-compliance with our instructions.

-If you decide to wash your slippers in the washing machine, then wash them separately using mild detergent and set the washing machine at a low temperature.
+If you decide to wash your slippers in the washing machine, then wash them separately using mild detergent and set the washing machine to a low temperature.
 Once dry, slippers washed in this manner will be somewhat stiffer depending on the amount of detergent you have used.
 With time the leather will become softer.
 Slippers made of textile can be washed in the washing machine at low temperatures using mild detergent.
 However, they should be washed separately.
 Do not dry wet slippers or footwear near sources of heat (radiators, stoves…).
 It is best to air dry them.

 Washing your footwear too often is not recommended.